 I was first introduced to the energy bite at my food blogging event, the Chopped Conference, a few years ago.
 To be honest, I had hardly had time to eat that entire day I was so busy!
 And one of the local chefs we invited to come for the reception made energy bites.
 I definitely needed the energy and so I stopped by his table several times.
 And then he gave me his recipe.

-I started toying around with energy bite recipes ever since.
+I’ve been toying around with energy bite recipes ever since.

-Why You’ll Love Sugar Cookie Energy Bites
+Sugar Cookie Energy Bites

 I love to have one of these sugar cookie energy bites prior to a tennis match.
 They provide me lots of great energy without making me feel like I’ve got something heavy in my stomach.
 Every activity you’re involved in — whether it’s running a 5K, yoga, tennis, and more — requires energy.
 Making sure you find the right source for that energy is important.